eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

       Returns: port number

-    listen <port> script <proc> [flag]
+    listen <port> script <proc> <flag>

       Description: accepts connections which are immediately routed to a proc.
 The proc is called with one parameter: the idx of the new connection.
+If the script type is used, flag must also be set.
 Flag may currently only be 'pub', which makes the bot allow anyone to connect and not perform an ident lookup.

       Returns: port number